Real-Currents/Real-Currents.github.io/content/posts/visualize-r.md

 <br />

-Then that same data can be used specify dimensions of the individual blocks in [`@sveltejs/gl`](https://github.com/Real-Currents/SvelteGL/tree/real/currents).
+Then that same data can be used TO specify dimensions of the individual blocks in [`@sveltejs/gl`](https://github.com/Real-Currents/SvelteGL/tree/real/currents).
 Here’s the full source of the app.